-If you’re planning to own and operate a business, you might start thinking about things like renting commercial real estate, commuting to an office, or managing employees.
-This guide will show you step by step 30 ideas for how to start a small business at home.
+If you’re planning to own and operate a business, you might be thinking about things like renting commercial real estate, commuting to an office, or managing employees.
+But starting and running a company from home is easier than ever.

-A home based business is a venture—whether full time or run as a side hustle—that you can start and operate using your own home as your base of operations.
-A few home based businesses, especially those that sell online and don’t buy and hold lots of inventory, can even be run on the go, without the need to be bound to your home.
+A home-based business is a venture—whether full time or run as a side hustle—you can start and operate using your own personal residence as your base of operations.
+A few home-based businesses, especially those that sell online and don’t buy and hold lots of inventory, can even be run on the go, without the need to be bound to your home.

 Naturally, there are pros and cons to consider when deciding whether a home based business is right for you.

 - A small business has fewer overhead costs (such as warehousing fees), plus potential tax deductions you can claim.

 - The option to sell products or services locally or internationally.

 - Flexible work-life balance, which is ideal if, for example, you’re a stay-at-home parent or a retiree.

 - You can create a family business where your relations or your spouse can chip in as needed.